cakebake/markdown-themeable-pdf/README.md

 The package creates a CSS file `~/.atom/markdown-themeable-pdf/styles.css` in your atom configuration directory.
 You can use this file to customize everything.
 If you want to change the path, you can change it in the package settings.

+> Tip: Export your markdown as HTML to inspect it in your favorite browser.
+After CSS changes you must not restart atom.

 #### Custom header & Custom footer

 The pdf document can be decorated with your own header and footer.
 This can be flexibly adapted to JavaScript files.
 Each of these files represents a node.js module, which returns an object with two required properties `height` and `contents`.
 After you have made any changes you need to reload or restart atom.